Herring-Bone (card game)

-Herringbone is a solitaire card game that is played with 104 playing cards.
-It is also commonly known as Pigtail, Braid or under its original German name "Der Zopf".
-The game requires relatively little planning but plays well as medium hard solitaire game.
-The English name was mentioned by Lady Cadogan's Illustrated Games of Solitaire or Patience in 1914.
+Herringbone is a solitaire card game played with 104 playing cards.
+It is also commonly known as Pigtail, Braid or by its original German name, "Der Zopf".
+While the game demands relatively little planning, it serves as a moderately challenging solitaire option.
+The English name was mentioned in Lady Cadogan's Illustrated Games of Solitaire or Patience in 1914.

 Rules

-Start by building a central herringbone (or braid/pigtail) with 21 cards in the middle of the tableau.
-Then allocate six free cells to the left and to the right of the bone, and place the eight foundations (four on each side) farther out to the left and the right.
+Start by constructing a central herringbone (or braid/pigtail) using 21 cards, positioned in the middle of the tableau.
+Next, allocate six free cells to the left and to the right of the bone, and place the eight foundations (four on each side) further out to the left and the right.

-The goal is to build on the 8 wrap-around foundations to the left and the right of the tableau.
-Only the lowest card of the herringbone is available for play.
-One cannot build on the herringbone.
-Four free cells are linked to the herringbone in the center.
-You are allowed to fill them with the last card from the herringbone if it does not fit to the foundations.
-All free cells can be used to hold cards from the waste that may be useful soon.
+The objective is to build on the eight wrap-around foundations located to the left and right of the tableau.
+Only the bottom card of the herringbone is available for play.
+Building directly on the herringbone is not permitted.
+Four free cells connected to the center of the herringbone can be filled with the last card from the herringbone if it cannot be placed on the foundations.
+Additionally, all free cells can temporarily hold cards from the waste pile that might prove useful shortly.